Updating the General Concept for Forest Nature Conservation

 At the beginning of 2020, the administrative tasks for the forest in Baden-Württemberg were split up between ForstBW (state forest) and the state forest administration (private and corporate forest).
 This division of tasks will also be reflected in the structure of the future GK WNS (see Fig. 4).

-An overall strategy should represent the target states to be aimed for across all types of forest ownership.
+A comprehensive Forest Nature Conservation Concept should represent the target states to be aimed for across all types of forest ownership.
 Framed by this common strategic-political umbrella, property-type-specific sub-concepts are to be developed: The state forest administration is concentrating on making the topic attractive for forest owners through information, understandable formulations and processes, as well as facilitation.
 For the state forest - and thus ForstBW - the implementation obligation remains.
 Here you can concentrate on the most comprehensive, technically coherent and efficient implementation of the measures.
 In all cases, the necessary resources for successful implementation must be made available.